itzmanish/slatomate-web-sdk/README.md

-# A web sdk for slatomte
+# A web sdk for slatomate